 Whenever water flows down drain pipes after flushing a toilet, taking a shower, or emptying a sink, it creates a partial vacuum behind the water as sewage flows.
 If air is not admitted to the pipe further upstream through a dedicated vent, drain problems will almost certainly occur.

-The vent pipe sticking up through your roof is the source of make-up air that gets drawn down to compensate for the loss of water volume travelling down drains.
+The vent pipe sticking up through your roof is the source of make-up air.
+It gets drawn down to compensate for the loss of water volume travelling down drains.
 Here in the Great White North, accumulating frost from the warm, moist air inside drain systems can build up enough to plug the top of this pipe during extended periods of cold weather, creating a scenario exactly the same as if you didn’t have a drain vent at all.
 The animation I made below shows this dynamic and the solution.

 What Is It?